 Do you use the mom-means-business voice to rap out short commands to your kid?
 “Do it and do it now!”
 Does your anger lead you to utter mean or hurtful words?
-Is it challenging to get your child to listen to you because they are preoccupied with something on TV or are plugged into their earphones?
+Is it challenging to get your child to listen to you because they’re preoccupied with something on TV or are they plugged into their earphones?
 Do you take away from them something they love when you repeatedly ask them to do something, and they don’t?
-Or you do you send them on a space shuttle?
+Or do you send them on a space shuttle?

-I came across this book while researching on how not to punish your child when they do something wrong repeatedly.
+I came across this book while researching how not to punish your child when they do something wrong repeatedly.
 Out of frustration, I would shout, “Stop it!”

-I noticed my toddler would blankly stare then hide and cry.
+I noticed my toddler would blankly stare, then hide and cry.
 I would feel so guilty that I’d go to hug him immediately.
 He learned that the only way to break out of a tantrum would be to rush in my direction, crying for hugs when he erred.
 My idea of punishment backfired on us.
 That was not how I envisioned speaking to my child so he could listen.
 I had to stop it.

 We are conditioned to talk to kids in a way they don’t listen.
 The tradition of having our feelings denied or being told it’s foolish to feel that way is ingrained in us.
 We were not reared to be in touch with ourselves and our emotions.
 But we have to fix that.
-We have to learn how to have clear open communication channels with everyone around us, including our kids.
+We must learn to have clear open communication channels with everyone around us, including our kids.

 Adele Faber and Elaine Mazlish address the parenting issues rooted in communication in one of the most important parenting books.
 How to Talk So Kids Will Listen and Listen So Kids Will Talk could be considered a discipline book.
 However, it’s heavy on the timeless and not-too-preachy examples of how to create strong relationships with children of all ages.
 What’s pleasing is the authors see children as equals.
 It’s not just letting your child do whatever they want, but understanding your relationship dynamics and how there has to be mutual respect.

 - Alternatives to punishment: What do you normally do if your child crosses the limit?
 Timeouts, grounding, and barking orders can demoralize and infantilize the child.
 Express your feelings strongly, but do it without attacking their character.
 State your expectations, but show your child how to make amends.
-Solve the problem by letting them be part of the decision making.
+Solve the problem by letting them be part of the decision-making.
 Brainstorm solutions until you come up with a compromise.

 - Encouraging autonomy: If we allow our kids to be wholly dependent on us, it can lead to frustration, resentment, and helplessness on their part.
 Empower them to make choices instead.
 Show respect for their struggle.
 Do not ask too many questions or rush to answer questions either.
 It may feel like an invasion of privacy.
 They should talk about anything they want when they want.
 Never take away hope.
 “So you’re thinking of trying out for football.
 That should be an experience.”